The Jewish American Experience

 As with Levy's Rye Bread, you don't have to be Jewish to enjoy this course!

 Glenn Altschuler is dean of the School of Continuing Education and Summer Sessions and the Thomas and Dorothy Litwin Professor of American Studies at Cornell University.
 He received his PhD in American history from Cornell in 1976 and has been... > more

-The M. R. Konvitz Professor of Judeo-Islamic Studies, Ross Brann studied at the University of California, Berkeley; the Hebrew University, Jerusalem; New York University; and the American University in Cairo.
-He has taught at Cornell University since 1986 and served... > more
+Ross Brann studied at the University of California, Berkeley; the Hebrew University, Jerusalem; New York University; and the American University in Cairo.
+He has taught at Cornell University since 1986 and served 14 years as chair of the Department of... > more